-The Office of the Provost annually issues updated faculty hiring guidelines.
+The Office of the Provost and Executive Vice President for Academic Affairs annually issues updated faculty hiring guidelines.
 These guidelines, along with periodic training sessions, serve to standardize procedures for faculty hiring.
 The provisions of this Handbook govern all appointments of faculty, including appointments of administrators with academic rank.
-(See, e.g. Section 1, Definitions of Faculty Status, and Section 2, Faculty Appointments; and Section 16.12, Appropriate Terminal Degrees for Faculty.)
+(See, e.g., Section 1 "Definitions of Faculty Status", Section 2 "Contracts", and Section 16.12 "Appropriate Terminal Degrees for Faculty".)

-The decision to award academic rank, tenure, or credit for prior service will be negotiated at the time of the initial appointment between the candidate and the department chair in consultation with the department's Reappointment, Promotion, and Tenure Committee.
-All recommendations for academic rank, tenure, or credit for prior service must receive approval of both the appropriate dean and the provost, and must be transmitted in writing to all of the affected parties: candidate, department chair, RP&T Committee, appropriate dean, and the provost.
-Credit for prior service in a full-time, tenure-track appointment in the rank of instructor, assistant professor, or associate professor at an accredited, four-year institution of higher learning may be counted toward the normal six-year probationary period.
-The awarding of prior service does not alter the schedule of non-renewal: regardless of the amount of prior service awarded toward tenure, untenured faculty members with two or fewer years of service at NKU are subject to the non-renewal schedule stated in Part One, Section 3.2.
+The decision to award academic rank, tenure, or credit for prior service will be negotiated at the time of the initial appointment between the candidate and the department chair/school director in consultation with the department's/school's Reappointment, Promotion, and Tenure (RPT)

+Committee.
+All recommendations for academic rank, tenure, or credit for prior service must receive approval of both the appropriate dean and the provost, and must be transmitted in writing to all of the affected parties: candidate, department chair/school director, RPT Committee, appropriate dean, and the provost.
+Credit for prior service in a full-time, tenure-track appointment in the rank of Instructor, Assistant Professor, or Associate Professor at an accredited, four-year institution of higher learning may be counted toward the normal six-year probationary period.
+The awarding of prior service does not alter the schedule of non-renewal: regardless of the amount of prior service awarded toward tenure, untenured faculty members are subject to the time schedule stated in Section 3.2.1.
 However, if circumstances warrant, the candidate may request in writing a renegotiation of credit for prior service.
-This request must be made within the first two years of the candidate's initial appointment and would require the recommendation of the RPT Committee, chair and dean and the approval of the provost.
+This request must be made within the first two years of the candidate's initial appointment and would require the recommendation of the RPT Committee, chair/director and dean, and the approval of the provost.

-In the case of appointment of an administrator with academic rank, the decision to award academic rank and/or tenure will be negotiated prior to the time of the initial appointment between the candidate and the applicable hiring manager subsequent to the recommendation of the department's Reappointment, Promotion, and Tenure Committee.
-All recommendations for academic rank and/or tenure must receive approval of both the appropriate dean and the Provost and must be transmitted in writing to all of the affected parties: candidate, department chair, RP&T Committee, appropriate dean, and the provost.
+In the case of appointment of an administrator with academic rank, the decision to award academic rank and/or tenure will be negotiated prior to the time of the initial appointment between the candidate and the applicable hiring manager subsequent to the recommendation of the department's/school's Reappointment, Promotion, and Tenure (RPT) Committee.
+All recommendations for academic rank and/or tenure must receive approval of both the appropriate dean and the provost and must be transmitted in writing to all of the affected parties: candidate, department chair/school director, RPT Committee, appropriate dean, and the provost.